faisalramdan17/getxfire/README.md

   - App can update login user's GEO location.
 There are many possiblities by saving GEO location.
   - App can search other users(by distance, gender) near the login user GEO point.

 - Settings in real time.

   - Admin can update app settings via Admin page and the change will apply to app immediately.

 - Internalization (Localization) in real time.
+(Coming Soon)

   - Texts in menu, text screens could be translated/update at any via Admin page and it appears in the app immediately.